web-push-libs/web-push-php/README.md

     'GCM' => 'MY_GCM_API_KEY', // deprecated and optional, it's here only for compatibility reasons 'VAPID' => array(
-        'subject' => 'mailto:me@website.com', // can be a mailto: or your website address 'publicKey' => '88 chars', // uncompressed public key P-256
+        'subject' => 'mailto:me@website.com', // can be a mailto: or your website address 'publicKey' => '~88 chars', // uncompressed public key P-256 encoded in Base64-URL
-        'privateKey' => '44 chars', // in fact the secret multiplier of the private key ),
+        'privateKey' => '~44 chars', // in fact the secret multiplier of the private key encoded in Base64-URL ),
 );